-I was correct when I told myself not to bitch about the temp at LAX; As I stand right outside of KEF, the north wind is harsh.
+I thought I was ready for it.
+As I stand right outside of KEF, though, the north wind is harsh.

-Then again, I'm not all that together myself either; not only did I forget to acquire and bring an international driver’s license, I didn’t even pack the state-issued D1xxxxxxx.
-All the last minute scrounging for the trip and I have to confess; I hadn’t really prepped for this long layover.
-Frantically going through my cloud to see if I had a capture of my license, but no luck.
-Lucky for me, my roomate is still home and able to take a snap of it which is sitting on my kitchen counter.
-Curtis, I owe you a big one ;)
+Then again, I'm not all that together myself either; not only did I forget to bring an international driver’s license, I didn’t even pack the Californian license.
+Hence they're legally unable to give me a car unless I show that I CAN DRIVE.
+I admit that I was ill-prepared for this part of my itinerary.
+Frantically go through my cloud files to see if I had a capture but no luck.
+Lucky for me, my roommate is still home and able to take a snap of it which is sitting on my fucking kitchen counter.

 I get back in Reykjavik where I have their Bourdain-approved hot dog and love it so much, that I go back to get another after a few beers.
 Partly because kitchens are closed by the time I arrived, but also the hype is true; this is some tasty hot dog #jules The crunch comes from the fried onion that's hidden underneath the wiener, and the sauce packs in so much of the highly addictive sweet flavor.
 Thumbs WAY up.
 The girl that's manning the stand says she's been working there 10hrs and has quota to make before she gets to go home, which I don't quite believe but sure wish I could help, by stuffing more of these hot dogs in my face.